-Included in property and equipment are generators and other capital equipment (such as the Company's ASB) that are loaned at no cost to direct customers that use the Company's disposable products.
-These generators are depreciated over a three-year period and such depreciation is included in cost of revenues.
-The total of such depreciation was \$328,629 and \$253,064 for the three months ended March 31, 2010 and 2009, respectively.
+Included in property and equipment are generators and other capital equipment (such as the Company's switchbox units and cryosurgical consoles) that are loaned at no cost to direct customers that use the Company's disposable products.
+These generators are depreciated over a three-year period, which approximates their useful lives, and such depreciation is included in cost of revenue.
+Depreciation related to these generators was \$318,137 and \$280,192 for the three months ended June 30, 2010 and 2009, respectively, and \$645,513 and \$533,257 for the six months ended June 30, 2010 and 2009, respectively.
+As of June 30, 2010 and December 31, 2009, the net carrying amount of loaned equipment included in net property and equipment in the Condensed Consolidated Balance Sheets was \$1,721,220 and \$1,756,638, respectively.

 Impairment of Long-Lived Assets (Other than Goodwill)-The Company reviews property and equipment and definite-lived intangibles for impairment using its best estimates based on reasonable and supportable assumptions and projections in accordance with FASB ASC 360, "Property, Plant and Equipment" ("ASC 360").
-The Company did not recognize any impairment of long-lived assets for the three months ended March 31, 2010 and 2009.
+The Company did not recognize any impairment of long-lived assets for the six months ended June 30, 2010 and 2009.

 Goodwill and Intangible Assets-As of December 31, 2008 the Company had \$6,812,389 in goodwill, which represented the excess of costs over the fair value of the net assets acquired in business combinations.
 The Company historically tested its goodwill for impairment annually during its fourth quarter, or more frequently if impairment indicators were present or changes in circumstances indicated that carrying value of the asset exceeded the estimated fair value.
 FASB ASC 350, "Intangibles-Goodwill and Other" ("ASC 350") requires a two-step approach to determine any potential goodwill impairment.
 The first step (Step 1) requires a comparison of the carrying value of the reporting unit to its fair value.
 Goodwill is considered potentially impaired if the carrying value of the reporting unit is greater than the estimated fair value.
 If potential impairment exists based upon completion of Step 1, Step 2 must be completed, which compares the implied fair value of a reporting unit's goodwill to its carrying value.
 Step 2 involves an analysis allocating the fair value determined in Step 1 (as if it was the purchase price in a business combination).
 If the calculated fair value of the goodwill resulting from this allocation is lower than the carrying value of the goodwill of the reporting unit, an impairment loss is recorded.
 During the three months ended March 31, 2009, the Company's market capitalization declined and was less than its recorded net book value, which indicated that a potential impairment existed.
 The Company recorded a full impairment loss related to its goodwill during the three months ended March 31, 2009, based on the results of its Step 1 analysis.
-During the second quarter of 2009, the Company performed its Step 2 analysis and concluded that the charge recorded was appropriate.
+During the second quarter of 2009, the Company performed its Step 2 analysis and concluded that the estimated charge recorded was appropriate.